-Women in Sustainability grew out of a desire from the Women on the 2015 WSBC Advisory Board for a place to connect and to share our challenges and successes with other women in the field.
-WIS is currently housed under the Wisconsin Sustainable Business Council.
+Wisconsin Women in Sustainability (WIS) grew out of a desire from the Women on our WSBC Advisory Board for a place to connect, to share challenges and successes and support other women in the field of sustainability.

 Fostering collaboration and partnerships